 History

-The drought of 1930 resulted in a lot of suffering to the American immigrants.
-The southern plains were rich fertile plains.
-The high demand of wheat during the First World War encouraged farmers to practice large scale farming in the states of Kansas, New Mexico, Texas and Oklahoma.
+The drought of 1930 resulted in a lot of suffering for the American immigrants.
+The southern plains were rich, fertile plains.
+The high demand for wheat during the First World War encouraged farmers to practice large-scale farming in the states of Kansas, New Mexico, Texas and Oklahoma.

 One John McCarthy advocated for those who had been left not to leave.
-By 1936 the federal government started to teach the farmers to practice soil conservation measures.
-By 1937 the plowing practices were done using soil conservation techniques.
-In 1939 the dust storms had reduced by 65% and the rains came during that year after a decade of drought.
+By 1936, the federal government had started to teach farmers how to practice soil conservation measures.
+By 1937, ploughing practices were being implemented using soil conservation techniques.
+In 1939, the dust storms had reduced by 65%, and the rains came during that year after a decade of drought.

 Work Cited